danielfrg/datasciencebox/README.md

 ###  Salt

 [Salt](https://github.com/saltstack/salt) is the base for everything in `dsb`.
-Before running everything you need to install salt master and salt minion on the instances.
+Before running anything you need to install the salt daemons on the instances and sync the salt formulas to the salt master.

-Install it by running: `dsb salt`
+1. `dsb salt`

-#### salt and pillar sync

-Final step is to sync the salt states and pillar to the salt master.
-This is useful when changing the settings of the cluster (pillar) or adding aditional salt states.

-`dsb sync`
+2. `dsb sync`

 Now you are ready to bootstrap stuff in you instances.

+### Install miniconda

+`dsb install miniconda` will install miniconda in all the instances.

+#### conda packages

+`dsb install conda <PKG_NAME>`, for example `dsb install conda numpy`

-### Install conda
+### Install OS packages

+`dsb install pkg <PKG_NAME>`, for example `dsb install pkg build-essential`

+### Jupyter Notebook

+`dsb install notebook`, open the notebook URL by: `dsb open notebook`

+### Spark

+Spark is available via apache mesos, you need to bootstrap first hdfs and mesos.

+1. `dsb install hdfs`.
+Check that is running: `dsb open hdfs`
+2. `dsb install mesos`.
+Check that is running: `dsb open mesos`
+3. `dsb install spark`.

+To test the easier way it to intall the Jupyter notebook and use use spark there, see the examples notebook.